Understanding Legal Separation in New Jersey

 Need Assistance With Legal Separation?

 Legal separation does not need to be a stressful or antagonistic process.
 Steve B. Menack has been helping couples reach separation agreements through a collaborative and positive process for over 25 years.
-If legal separation seems like the right course for you and your spouse, do not hesitate to contact us so we can begin the process right away.
+If separation seems like the right course for you and your spouse, do not hesitate to contact us so we can begin the process right away.